-Producing a true app for a smartphone or tablet will be covered in a later chapter, but we can, nevertheless, watch our app run on such a device before the final version is produced.
+Producing a true app for your smartphone or tablet will be covered in a later chapter, but you can, nevertheless, watch your app run on such a device before the final version is produced.

-On an Android or iOS device, we must first download the app AGK Player from the app store used by our device.
-You will find AGK Player in Google Play and Apple Store.
+On an Android device, first download the app AGK Player 2 from the app store used by your device.
+You will find AGK Player 2 in Google Play.